IDeA Program Meeting Webinar

-List of Allowable Major Equipment for Alteration and Renovation Projects of IDeA Program [PDF, 352KB]
+IDeA Program Allowable Major Equipment for Alteration and Renovation Projects [PDF]

 The Institutional Development Award (IDeA) is a congressionally mandated program that builds research capacity in states that historically have had low levels of NIH funding.
 It supports competitive basic, clinical, and translational research, faculty development, and infrastructure improvements.
 The program aims to strengthen an institution’s ability to support biomedical research, enhance the competitiveness of investigators in securing research funding, and enable clinical and translational research that addresses the needs of medically underserved communities.

 The IDeA program has six main components: